Stackeduary/JavaRemoteEE23/Design-Patterns-and-Good-Practices-Plan.md

       - suppose a given class wants to use certain dependent objects.
 This class should receive these dependencies "from the outside" and should not also have the job of creating these dependencies itself
       - initially: high-level classes depend on lower-level classes
         - instead, have a high-level class depend on an interface and make the low-level classes implement (depend on) that interface
+      - this theme pops up everywhere in modular and flexible software design: instead of having two classes be dependent on one another (or just a one-way dependency), in this case a high-level class depending on a low-level class, put an interface between them so they're not tightly coupled